Tax guide

 Startup India Seed Fund Scheme Application Readiness Guide

-The Startup India Seed Fund Scheme is often discussed as a funding opportunity, but the practical work begins with readiness.
-A startup needs to show what it is building, why the support is needed, how the money will be used, and whether the documents match the story.
+The Startup India Seed Fund Scheme gets a lot of attention as a funding avenue, but the real work starts well before you submit an application.
+A startup needs to demonstrate what it is building, why the funds are genuinely required, how the money will be deployed, and whether the supporting documents actually hold together.
+Getting that file ready takes discipline — and a realistic view of what scheme evaluators look for.

-MyeCA treats Seed Fund preparation as a document and milestone file.
-The goal is not to make approval claims.
-The goal is to help founders avoid weak, incomplete, or contradictory applications.
+At MyeCA, we treat Seed Fund preparation as a document and milestone exercise.
+We do not promise approvals or predict outcomes.
+What we do is help founders avoid weak, incomplete, or internally contradictory applications.

-Before preparing a funding note, confirm whether the startup has the required recognition status and whether the scheme route is suitable for the business stage.
-A founder should keep a short eligibility note that records the entity name, recognition details, incorporation date, product stage, team, use case, and current traction.
+Before drafting a funding narrative, step back and verify whether the startup meets the SISFS eligibility conditions and whether the route through a particular incubator is appropriate for the current business stage.
+Put together a short eligibility note recording the entity name, DPIIT recognition number, date of incorporation, product stage, core team, use case, and any traction you can evidence.

 File areaWhat to include